cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

     @Override
     public void configurePipeline(PipelineConfigurer pipelineConfigurer) {
-      // any static configuration validation should happen here.
+      // Any static configuration validation should happen here.
       // We will check that the field is in the input schema and is of type string.
       Schema inputSchema = pipelineConfigurer.getStageConfigurer().getInputSchema();
-      // a null input schema means its unknown until runtime, or its not constant if (inputSchema != null) {
+      // A null input schema means it is unknown until runtime, or it is not constant. if (inputSchema != null) {
-        // if the input schema is constant and known at configure time, check that the input field exists and is a string.
+        // If the input schema is constant and known at configure time, check that the input field exists and is a string.
         Schema.Field inputField = inputSchema.getField(config.field);
         if (inputField == null) {
           throw new IllegalArgumentException(